 In a large bowl, place chicken, carrots, grapes and scallions.
 Gently toss.
 Add dressing and toss again.
 Serve immediately.

-Notes: (1) You can make the dressing ahead.
-Store in the refrigerator for up to 24 hours.
-(2) The salad is best served at room temperature.
-(3) If you are planning to serve the chicken salad in phyllo cups, dice the grapes and chicken into smaller pieces.
+If you are planning to serve in phyllo cups, dice the grapes and chicken into smaller pieces.

 |Nelly’s virtual bridal shower was hosted by Sanjeeta kk at Lite Bite.
 Special thanks to FarmgirlGourmet for creating the Marnely & Brian logo and to Elizabeth of The Queen’s Notebook and Junia of Mis Pensamientos for co-hosting the shower.

 The link to the left is an affiliate link.
 Please see my disclosures page for more information.